Winchester Model 1907: United States

+Montenegro

+A picture of the Montenegrin Royal Guard on a platform in Lyon in 1916 shows one of it’s members with a Winchester 1907.

 Law enforcement and criminal use

 The Model 1907 was a popular rifle with law enforcement in the United States during much of its production - especially in the 1930s when the police in the United States were upgrading their firearms due to the increase in crime.
 The Federal Bureau of Investigation acquired some Model 1907 rifles in response to the 1933 Kansas City Massacre.
 It was used by Patrol Inspectors of the U.S. Border Patrol during the late 1920s into the 1930s.
 Great Depression-era bank robbers such as the Dillinger Gang used modified M1907s during their crime sprees.
 A Model 1907 imported through Germany was also used in the 1908 assassination of Dom Carlos I of Portugal.

 The self-loading nature of the Model 1907 allowed for ready conversion to fully automatic fire, a feature taken advantage by organized crime gangs.

 Several Model 1907's employed by the Dillinger Gang were modified by the gunsmith Hyman Lebman - known for converting Colt Government .38 Super handguns to machine pistols - to be capable of automatic fire.
 In addition to automatic capability, these modified carbines were altered by barrel shortening and installation of Cutts brand recoil compensators and additional grips, along with commercially available extended magazines.
-The combination of an intermediate cartridge, automatic fire capability, and moderate recoil lead some historians to refer to these modified Winchester Model 07 carbines as a sort of proto-Assault Rifle.
+The combination of an intermediate cartridge, automatic fire capability, and moderate recoil lead some historians to refer to these modified Winchester Model 07 carbines as a sort of proto-assault rifle.